 During the project

-April Downing, CFO of WP Engine, said their NetSuite implementation was part of a larger strategic effort, offering enterprise-level controls and visibility for a custom-built order-to-cash system.
+April Downing, former CFO of WP Engine, said their NetSuite implementation was part of a larger strategic effort, offering enterprise-level controls and visibility for a custom-built order-to-cash system.
 Given the complexity of the project – and its year-long duration – April said it was critical to make sure that everyone involved, along with their managers, clearly understood their roles and the project’s long-term goals, value and priority level.

 The project team at WP Engine also took care to manage expectations about potential issues as the project went live.
 “We told people: there will be issues to mitigate, there will be risk, things are not going to go perfectly smoothly, so don’t be surprised,” April said.
 Christian agreed, adding that they made sure no one was expecting consistent day-to-day reports immediately while users are still learning the new system.
 Talking candidly throughout the process about what to expect helped ease both change management and user acceptance.

 Would you like to learn more about our NetSuite Practice?

 Visit our NetSuite Services Page